 One way to get in on the football fever is to learn one of its dominant languages—Spanish.

-The group also offers expert and professional translation services for both organizations and individuals, covering a wide range of industries and subject matters.
+The group offers expert and professional translation services for both organizations and individuals, covering a wide range of industries and subject matters.

 The Spanish Group’s Spanish translators in San Diego and Orange County have passed rigorous tests and evaluations, and are all native level English and Spanish speakers, with industry-specific credentials.